The logical thing would have been to work at writing but doing the later required doing the former and therein lay my conflict.

 Just before our yard, a creek cut across the road.
 As he slowed to ford it, his dog lunged through the passenger window and shot off across a hay field with Barnabas in hot pursuit.

-I yelled – but Gene waved me off and said “let ’em go” He then produced a cooler full of cold Leinenkugels, our native brew.
+I yelled – but Gene waved me off and said “let ’em go”, then he produced a cooler full of cold Leinenkugels, our native brew.

 I needed no more convincing.